najjumaD/courses/exams/README.md

 The password is available on request.

-I know the solutions, but I have no more publishable solutions.
-So please do not ask for the solutions.
+I have no more publishable solutions.

 If you find any errors or inaccuracies, please do not hesitate to let me know.